PART 1: Estimate Your Income

 For purposes of this WebQuest we will assume we need to buy a car to provide reliable transportation for work.
 To help you decide what type of an auto will meet your needs, review the website Choosing A Car That's Right For You.

-- Enter 6% for the annual percentage rate
+- Enter 6% for the Interest Rate

 - Enter the amount of your monthly car loan payment amount in the appropriate cell in the Personal Monthly Budget worksheet